Industrial Logo Ideas:

-This minimalist design uses the classic factory and cog icons to create a striking and sophisticated industrial symbol.
-The duotone color scheme in the icon symbolize stability and confidence, indicating a powerful business.
+This minimalist design uses a factory and cog icon to create a striking and sophisticated industrial symbol.
+The shades of blue in the icon symbolize stability and confidence, indicating a powerful business.
 The clean letterforms of the Teko typeface round off the design's modern appeal.

 This shielded icon uses wings, stars, and the image of a lion to highlight the expertise and quality of your industrial business.
 The golden colors provide a sophisticated edge to the design.
-The Staatliches typeface is bold and pops against the charcoal background.
+The Staatliches typeface is bold and stands out beautifully against the dark background.

 Where can I get an industrial logo in PNG and vector format?

 A vector graphic is essential for large-scale branding and PNG images have transparent backgrounds.
 Zarla allows you to download your industrial logo in both vector and PNG format for free.

 How can I make a vintage industrial logo?